 Waiting Period in South Carolina

-In some South Carolina counties there is a twenty-four (24) hour waiting period.
-Because of the 24-hour waiting period, if you want to get married on a weekend in these counties, make sure you apply for your license by Thursday.
+In some South Carolina counties, there is a 24-hour waiting period.
+If you want to get married on a weekend in one of these counties, make sure you apply for your license by Thursday.

 Fees in South Carolina

 If you are under 18, you will need a certified copy of your birth certificate and a notarized statement of parental consent.
-The parent or legal guardian has to also appear at the same time as the minor to show their identification and to sign the parental consent form.
-The minimum age for a female is 14 and 16 for a male.
+The parent or legal guardian has to also appear with the minor to show their identification and to sign the parental consent form.
+The minimum age for a female is 14 and for a male 16.

 Office of Public Health Statistics and Information Systems